Gen-lang/Gen/README.md

 ```

 ### Contributing
 Contributions are welcome!
-Especially, I need an assist on Makefile to make Gen available to Windows users.
+Especially, I need a help on Makefile and Map (dictionary).

 ### Reports
 If you found a bug, please open a new issue and paste the error message and your code that caused the bug.